 And at the end of each workshop, I was delighted when dozens of participants said thank you very much, that was an excellent lesson, when is the next one?
 And when will we get a link?

 These activities were an opportunity to meet a new population and rethink my therapeutic perceptions about old age as a nurse and service developer at Misgav.
 Up till now, I thought we had taken a holistic approach emphasizing wellness instead of sickness.
-Yet this encounter with the independent older adult population makes me wonder if this is really the case.
-While I know that the care our rehabilitation centers provide is excellent, we have much more to learn about old age, aging, the elderly and the best way to care for them.
+Yet this encounter with the independent older adult population makes me wonder if this is the case.
+While I know that the care our rehabilitation centers provide is excellent, we have much more to learn about old age, aging, Older People, and the best way to care for them.